 Lets see an example.
 I created a brand new hello world ASP.NET Core project and added this

 FROM microsoft/dotnet:2.2-sdk AS builder WORKDIR /source COPY *.csproj .
 RUN dotnet restore COPY . .
-RUN dotnet publish --output /app/ --configuration Release FROM microsoft/dotnet:2.2-aspnetcore-runtime WORKDIR /app COPY --from=builder /app .
+RUN dotnet publish --output /app/ --configuration Release FROM microsoft/dotnet:2.2-aspnetcore-runtime WORKDIR /app COPY /app .
 ENTRYPOINT ["dotnet", "ReadOnlyTest.dll"]

 I build the Docker image using this command: